Causal Inference in Randomized Trials with Partial Clustering

-In this paper, we use causal models to non-parametrically describe the data generating process in a standard CRT with clustering in both arms, a CRT where control clusters are dissolved post-randomization, and an IRGTT where intervention clusters are created post-randomization.
-To the best of our knowledge, we are the first to formally study the dependence structure arising for the latter two designs.
-Specifically, we prove that while their designs differ, the trials result in the same factorization of the joint distribution of the observed data.
+Our goals in this paper are as follows.
+First, we use causal models to non-parametrically describe the data generating process in the three trial designs of interest.
+To the best of our knowledge, we are the first to formally study the dependence structure arising from the partially clustered designs.
+Second, we prove that while their designs differ, these trials result in the same factorization of the joint distribution of the observed data; therefore, we can use the same approach for statistical estimation and inference.
 Next, we formally define causal effects that may be of interest in such trials \cite{benitez_defining_2023}.
 Importantly, these effects are defined through the causal models and, thus, agnostic to the algorithm used for estimation.
 Due to randomization, these effects are also easily identifiable (i.e., a function of the observed data distribution).
-Next, for estimation and inference, we propose a novel implementation of targeted minimum loss-based estimation (TMLE), harnessing machine learning and accounting for the imbalanced dependence structure between trial arms \cite{laan_targeted_2011}.
-To the best of our knowledge, this is the first application of TMLE to trials with partial clustering.
-Using finite sample simulations, we demonstrate that TMLE substantially improves statistical power, as compared to common alternatives.
-Finally, we illustrate the real-world consequences of our work with application to the SEARCH-IPT cluster randomized trial.
+Finally, for estimation and inference, we propose a novel implementation of targeted minimum loss-based estimation (TMLE), harnessing machine learning and accounting for the partially clustered structure \cite{van_der_laan_targeted_2011}.
+To the best of our knowledge, this is the first study of TMLE in trials with partial clustering, which have typically been analyzed using generalized linear mixed models\cite{bauer_evaluating_2008, candlish_appropriate_2018, roberts_design_2016} (GLMMs) or generalized estimating equations\cite{hibbs_accounting_2010, roberts_design_2016, wang_designing_2024} (GEEs).
+Using finite sample simulations, we demonstrate that TMLE substantially improves statistical power when compared to these common alternatives.
+Finally, we illustrate the real-world consequences of our work with application to the SEARCH-IPT trial.